From the desk of Steven Strazza @Sstrazza and Ian Culley @IanCulley

 These stocks range from some well-known mega-cap multinationals such as Toyota Motor and Royal Dutch Shell to some large-cap global disruptors such as Sea Ltd and Shopify.

 It’s got all the big names and more -- but only those that are based outside the US.
-You can find all the big US names on our original Hall Of Famers list.
+You can find all the largest US stocks on our original Hall of Famers list.

 The beauty of these scans is really in their simplicity.

-We take the 50 largest names each week and then apply technical filters in a way that the strongest stocks with the most momentum rise to the top.
+We take the largest names each week and then apply technical filters in a way that the strongest stocks with the most momentum rise to the top.

-Let’s dive in and take a look at what some of the largest stocks around the world are doing.
+Let’s dive in and take a look at some of the most important stocks from around the world.

-From the desk of Steve Strazza @Sstrazza and Ian Culley @Ianculley
+From the desk of Steven Strazza @Sstrazza and Ian Culley @Ianculley

 As many of you know, something we've been working on internally is using various bottom-up tools and scans to complement our top-down approach.
 It's really been working for us!